The culture of finger-pointing and catastrophizing others' words has grown…

 Christ already owns us.
 He has already purchased every one of us, whether we know it or not.

-But hold on . . . it all makes perfect, beautiful sense in the end.
-I first understood this truth about four years ago.
+It all makes perfect, beautiful sense in the end.
+I first understood this truth about five years ago.
 Like yeast in a very slow-rising dough, it has swelled within me all these years.
 This knowledge has blessed me in surprising ways.
-I believe it will do the same for you.
+I believe it can do the same for you.

 I’m not intending to antagonize or frighten anyone.
-This is a positive and scripturally accurate message, as you will see from the numerous scripture citations below.
+This is a positive, scripturally accurate, applicable message.

 Friends or Slaves?